deads2k/community/contributors/design-proposals/thirdpartyresources.md

 There are a couple things that you'll need to consider:
  1. Garbage collection.
-You may have created links that weren't respected by the GC collector in 1.6 (why did you do this, it was documented as not working?).
-Unlink them before you delete.
+You may have created links that weren't respected by the GC collector in 1.6.
+Since you orphaned your dependents, you'll probably want to re-adopt them like the Kubernetes controllers do with their resources.
  2. Controllers will observe deletes.
 Part of this migration actually deletes the resource.
 Your controller will see the delete.
 You ought to shut down your TPR controller while you migrate your data.
 If you do this, your